ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Simple variables
 ================

 Simple variables combine a variable name with a single value.
 You can use this syntax (and the syntax for lists and dictionaries shown below) in a variety of places.
-For details about setting the variables in inventory, in playbooks, in reusable files, in roles, or at the command line, see :ref:`setting_variables` for information on where to set variables.
+For details about setting variables in inventory, in playbooks, in reusable files, in roles, or at the command line, see :ref:`setting_variables`.

 Defining simple variables
 -------------------------